-SOLAR CAPITAL LTD. CONSOLIDATED SCHEDULE OF INVESTMENTS-(Continued) December 31, 2015
+SOLAR CAPITAL LTD. CONSOLIDATED SCHEDULE OF INVESTMENTS-(Continued) December 31, 2015 (in thousands, except share/unit amounts)

-Floating rate debt investments typically bear interest at a rate determined by reference to the London Interbank Offered Rate ("LIBOR"), and which typically reset monthly, quarterly or semiannually.
+(1) Floating rate debt investments typically bear interest at a rate determined by reference to the London Interbank Offered Rate ("LIBOR"), and which typically reset monthly, quarterly or semiannually.
 For each debt investment we have provided the current interest rate in effect as of December 31, 2015.
 Ark Real Estate Partners is held through SLRC ADI Corp., a taxable subsidiary.

-Denotes investments in which we are deemed to exercise a controlled companies, more than 25% of the outstanding voting securities of the investment.
+(2) (3) Denotes investments in which we are deemed to exercise a controlling influence over the management or policies of a company, as defined in the Investment Company Act of 1940 ("1940 Act"), due to beneficially owning, either directly or through one or more controlled companies, more than 25% of the outstanding voting securities of the investment.
 Transactions during the year ended December 31, 2015 in these controlled investments are as follows: